 An effective campaign plan will help you present a clear path for return on investment (ROI), get buy-in from leadership, and share your proposal with relevant stakeholders.

-In this post, we’ll highlight the major sections you should include in your advertising plan so you can guarantee your next campaign is a success.
+In this post, we’ll explain what an advertising plan is and highlight the major sections you should include in your advertising plan so you can guarantee your next campaign is a success.

-HubSpot created an advertising plan template for you to download so you can organize your advertising campaign easier.
-The template is broken down into relevant sections and can be shared with your stakeholders when it’s completed.
+Pro Tip: HubSpot created the following advertising plan template for you to download so you can organize your advertising campaign — it's broken down into relevant sections and can be shared with your stakeholders when it’s completed.

 How to Prepare an Advertising Plan

-Before you jump into your tactical advertising ideas, provide those reading your ad plan with a high-level overview of your initiative.
+Before you jump into your tactical advertising ideas, the first step is to provide those reading your ad plan with a high-level overview of your initiative.

-You should specify the following so anyone reading will have a basic understanding of what the campaign is, and what you're trying to accomplish:
+By specifying the following elements, anyone reading your plan will have a basic understanding of what your campaign is and what you're trying to accomplish:

-Target Audience: Ideally, who's on the receiving end of these ads?
-You can be specific to age, sex, region, or any number of demographics, or you could use this space to name which of your business's buyer personas you're targeting.
+- Target Audience: Ideally, who's on the receiving end of these ads?
+You can be specific to age, sex, region, or any number of demographics, or name which of your buyer personas you're targeting.

-Advertising Platforms of Choice: How will you be getting your message across?
-Here, you'll just want to identify the platform you'll be using, since you'll get more into the details of what the actual ads will look like in a later section.
+- Advertising Platforms: How will you be getting your message across?
+Here, identify the platform you'll be using, since you'll get more into the details of what the actual ads will look like in a later section.

-Goals and ROI: Ultimately, you'll need to explain what the end goal of your campaign is.
-Most ad campaigns are intended to produce a direct profit or return on investment, so if that's your goal, identify that number here.
-If your campaign goal is something else -- event sign-ups, product awareness, etc. -- be sure to identify and quantify it if possible.
+- Goals and ROI: Explain what the end goal of your campaign is.
+Most ad campaigns are intended to produce a direct profit or return on investment, so if that's your goal, identify that number.
+If your campaign goal is something else — event sign-ups, product awareness, etc. — be sure to identify and quantify it.